irickman/wedding/_details/wedding-weekend-info.md

 ##### Ira's Big Bowling Birthday Bash
 ######  11:00 pm - later | [JP's](https://www.jpsrestaurantbar.com/)
 This isn't just any after party, it's Ira's Big Bowling Birthday Bash!
 Ira has been joking about having a bowling birthday party for two years and we thought - what better time to hold it than directly after our wedding.
 We'll have a shuttle taking guests from Saltwater Farm to JP's, which is right in Friday Harbor.
 The shuttle will also take folks home from JP's as well.
-We tested our JP's in May and had a blast - there's bowling, arcade games, pool, music, a gathering space, and a bar.
+We bowled a few frames at JP's in May and had a blast - there's bowling, arcade games, pool, music, a gathering space, and a bar.
 We hope you'll join us!